Pokegen/Pokegen.PkHex/README.md

 # Pokégen.PkHex

-ASP.Net Core REST API providing PkHex & ALM functionality
+ASP.Net Core REST API providing PKHeX & ALM functionality

 ## Getting Started

-This API currently supports creating pokemon files (.pk*, .pb* etc.) from Showdown Sets via [ALM](https://github.com/architdate/PKHeX-Plugins), checking legality of Showdown Sets/Pokemon files via [PkHex](https://github.com/kwsch/PKHeX) & getting trainer data from the data block!
+This API currently supports creating pokemon files (.pk*, .pb* etc.) from Showdown Sets via [ALM](https://github.com/architdate/PKHeX-Plugins), checking legality of Showdown Sets/Pokemon files via [PKHeX](https://github.com/kwsch/PKHeX) & getting trainer data from the data block!

 For a full overview of all routes you want to set the `ASPNETCORE_ENVIRONMENT` environment variable to `Development` which should expose an Swagger (OpenAPI integration) page at /swagger/index.html showing all routes and parameters.